zacklow28/tp/docs/UserGuide.md

 ### Deleting a patient : `delete`

-Deletes a patient from VitaBook.
+Deletes a patient from your VitaBook.

 Format: `delete INDEX` or `delete EMAIL`